apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     - Apps GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps)): Contains the YAMLs for K8s resources to deploy `applications`.
 Within this asset, we treat Managed OpenShift clusters as `applications`.

-    - VM repository : Contains the YAMLs for deploying Virtual Machines.

-### Tasks:

 1. Create a new GitHub Organization using instructions from this [GitHub documentation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).

 2. From each template repository, click the `Use this template` button and create a copy of the repository in your new GitHub Organization.
    Note: Make sure the repositories are public so that ArgoCD can access them.

     ![Create repository from a template](doc/images/git-repo-template-button.png)

 3. Clone the repositories locally.

     ```bash